May day: India’s New Basic & Intermediate Flight Trainers

 After a long history of late or deficient performance on other aircraft programs, and a INR 600 million per trainer bid (vid.
 Dec 19/12) that got them thrown out of the competition, HAL has miraculously discovered that they can offer the HTT-40 for just INR 350 million per plane, a 42% reduction that’s suddenly cheaper than Pilatus’ proven INR 385 million figure.
 This will include development of an armed HTT-40, and HAL is also claiming lower life-cycle costs.

-A 42% reduction suggests that either the original bid was overpriced, or that the new bid is a deliberate lowball, to be followed by “unexpected” price hikes once political commitment makes it hard to back out.
-That same commitment dynamic may be driving HAL now, after their corporate investment of about INR 2 billion (about $36 million) to develop the HTT-40.
+Bids for blueprints-only aircraft tend to be followed by “unexpected” price hikes once political commitment makes it hard to back out.
+That same commitment dynamic may be driving HAL itself, after their corporate investment of about INR 2 billion (about $36 million) to develop the HTT-40.
 The corresponding life cycle cost estimates are also likely to be too low, and experience shows that truthful figures require a flying fleet like Pilatus’, not paper promises without a prototype.

 March 13/13: IJT.
 In a Parliamentary reply, Minister of State for Defence Shri Jitendra Singh says that: